p2c6/tallstack-post-app/README.md

 ## Setup

-Duplicate the .env.example located in your post-app root:
+Duplicate the .env.example located in your tallstack-post-app root:

 ```sh
 cp .env.example .env